golemfoundation/wildland-client/Documentation/manpages/wl-bridge.rst

    User for signing.

-.. option:: --ref-user USER
+.. option:: --target-user USER

    User which to whom the bridge is pointing.
 This must be an existing user in your wildland directory together with its pubkey.
-   This field is optional but recommended to use instead of relying solely on --ref-user-location.
+   If this is provided and --target-user-location is skipped, an attempt to locate the user manifest in user's manifest catalog (under the canonical ``forest-owner.yaml`` form) will be made, and if this fails, local path to user manifest will be used.
+   If this is omitted, user located at --target-user-location will be used.

-.. option:: --ref-user-location URL
+.. option:: --target-user-location URL

    URL pointing to the user manifest to whom the bridge is pointing.
-If ref-user user is skipped, this manifest will be fetched instead and considered trusted.
+If not provided, an attempt to locate either canonical user manifest in user's manifest catalog or user's local file path will be made.

-.. option:: --ref-user-path PATH
+.. option:: --path PATH

    Path for the user in Wildland namespace.
 Repeat for multiple paths.